Question: What is RPE and RIR in strength training?

 RPE 9 - Very Hard (RIR 1)

-- Feeling: Only one rep left in the tank
+- Feeling: Only one rep in reserve

 - Use: Occasional heavy sets